timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 33-POST–9∕11 EDUCATIONAL ASSISTANCE/SUBCHAPTER II-EDUCATIONAL ASSISTANCE.md

         * (VIII) a health profession or related program;

-        * (IX) a medical residency program;

-        * (X) an agriculture science program or a natural resources science program; or
+        * (IX) an agriculture science program or a natural resources science program; or

-        * (XI) other subjects and fields identified by the Secretary as meeting national needs;
+        * (X) other subjects and fields identified by the Secretary as meeting national needs;

       * (ii) has completed at least 60 standard semester (or 90 quarter) credit hours in a field referred to in clause (i); or

-    * (B) is an individual who has earned a post-secondary degree in a field referred to in subparagraph (A)(i) and is enrolled in a program of education leading to a teaching certification.
+    * (B) is an individual who has earned a post-secondary degree in a field referred to in subparagraph (A)(i) and is enrolled in a covered clinical training program for health care professionals or a program of education leading to a teaching certification; or

+    * (C) is an individual who has earned a graduate degree in a field referred to in subparagraph (A)(i) and is enrolled in a covered clinical training program for health care professionals.

-* (c) PRIORITY.—In selecting eligible individuals to receive additional benefits under this section, the Secretary shall give priority to the following individuals:
+* (c) PRIORITY.—(1) If the Secretary determines that there are insufficient funds available in a fiscal year to provide additional benefits under this section to all eligible individuals, the Secretary may give priority to the following eligible individuals:

-  * (1) Individuals who require the most credit hours described in subsection (b)(4).
+  * (A) Individuals who require the most credit hours described in subsection (b)(4).

-  * (2) Individuals who are entitled to educational assistance under this chapter by reason of paragraph (1), (2), (8), or (9) of section 3311(b) of this title.
+  * (B) Individuals who are entitled to educational assistance under this chapter by reason of paragraph (1), (2), (8), (9), (10), or (11) of section 3311(b) of this title.

+* (2) The Secretary shall give priority to individuals under paragraph (1) in the following order:

+  * (A) Individuals who are enrolled in a program of education leading to an undergraduate degree in a field referred to in subsection (b)(4)(A)(i).

+  * (B) Individuals who are enrolled in a program of education leading to a teaching certificate.

+  * (C) Individuals who are enrolled in a dual-degree program leading to both an undergraduate and graduate degree in a field referred to in subsection (b)(4)(A)(i).

+  * (D) Individuals who have earned an undergraduate degree and are enrolled in a covered clinical training program for health care professionals.

+  * (E) Individuals who have earned a graduate degree and are enrolled in a covered clinical training program for health care professionals.

 * (d) AMOUNT OF ASSISTANCE.—(1) The Secretary shall pay to each eligible individual who receives additional benefits under this section the monthly amount payable under section 3313 of this title for not more than 9 months of the program of education in which the individual is enrolled (adjusted with respect to the individual pursuant to section 3313(c), as appropriate), except that the aggregate amount paid to an individual under this section may not exceed $30,000.